DerekCorniello/CS4065-Discussion-Board/Makefile.md

 ---

-Headers:

-    Current Statuses:

-        POST ->  Post the message

-            POST Header Format:
+Header Format:

         "STATUS"        :   "POST"
         "Message ID"    :   ID of message sent "Username"      :   Sender's username
         "Subject"       :   Subject of message
         "Date and Time" :   Date and time of message "Body"          :   Body of the message
         "Group ID"      :   ID of the group posting to

-        OK ->  Message successfully posted

-            OK Header Format:

-            "STATUS"        :   "OK"
-            "Message ID"    :   ID of message posted "Group ID"      :   ID of group posting to

-        BAD -> Message not posted

-            BAD Header Format:

-            "STATUS"        :   "BAD"
-            "Message ID"    :   ID of message posted "Group ID"      :   ID of group posting to "Error Message" :   Message back for why we cannot post

-Issues We came across:
+Issues and solutions we came across:

     - How to structure the packets coming through?
+We chose to use plaintext for:
+        - Readability
+        - Usability
+        - Nativeness in Java

     - Originally coded in Python, but it made more sense to code in Java due to:
         - Usability
         - Readability
         - Java's server/client syntax
         - Background of programmers

-    -
+    - Choosing which structures had which rights/actions to choose from:
+        - Client file has everything needed to run the client side
+        - Server file runs the server, then creates many client handlers
+        - ClientHandler file holds the logic as to how the user and server communicate.

+    - Deciding how to implement the connections with only using built-in functionality
+        - We used a lot of our knowledge from Project 1 to help

+    - Testing and debugging across different operating systems was very hard to do.
+        - We made a few features have different ways of accomplishing that through the use of identifying the running OS.